Updated: Aug 19

 Here we are, back at Ground Zero, and all of us are standing in the rubble.
 2020 is basically a garbage fire; ash rains more than rain in California; we lost Ruth Bader Ginsburg and George Floyd and Breonna Taylor and a million souls to COVID19 and police gangs and Whiteness.
 I say this upfront because, despite the rough start and worse middle, I need you to believe that this story is worth reading till the end.

 For my generation, Ground Zero is synonymous with 9/11.
 However, it is also the baseline of a clinical trial, the comparison point of an experiment, the place from where we are forced to restart after any natural (or not so natural) disaster.
 It was Martin Luther King Jr. and JFK and Apollo 11 for my parents, Hiroshima and Nagasaki for my Grandparents, and perhaps the Great Depression before that.
-You can see glimpses of poverty in the way we still hang paper towels out to dry on the kitchen counter and in the malaria dreams my brother and I get about losing our teeth.
+You can see glimpses of inherited scarcity in the way we still hang paper towels out to dry on the kitchen counter and in the malaria dreams my brother and I get about losing our teeth.

 Ideas develop their own gravity and when I hear Ground Zero, I find myself dragged back to the blacktop at Adobe Bluffs Elementary School in 2001 where I called a boy a liar.
 He said people were jumping from the towers to escape the flames.
 It was unfathomable; I thought he was trying to upset me because I had never contemplated suicide.